Henning Birgersson

 ↑ A thriving plant produces more sound than a wilting one due to stronger bioelectrical signals.

-This short but intense three-week project was a valuable lesson in what can be achieved within a limited timeframe.
-A big part of that was the strong collaboration and teamwork within the group.
-During the process, I had the opportunity to familiarize myself with audio production tools like Vital and Ableton.
-I was surprised by how much I could create with minimal prior musical knowledge.
-Exploring this new form of creative expression was a lot of fun, and I am excited to continue experimenting with sound and music in the future.
-Maybe one day I will even learn an instrument.
+This intense three-week project showed what can be achieved in a short timeframe, largely through strong collaboration within the group.
+I learned to use audio tools like Vital and Ableton and was surprised by how much I could create with little musical background.
+Exploring sound as a new form of expression was rewarding, and I want to continue experimenting, perhaps even learning an instrument.

 We realized early on that introducing technology into the experience of nature is both challenging and provocative, as it can risk distancing us from what we aim to connect with.
-To address this, we chose to frame the project in a more speculative way, even though the technology involved is not far from what is currently possible.
-Our hope is that the concept encourages reflection on the relationship between humans, nature, and technology, and on the implications of design for the experience of nature.
+We therefore framed the project speculatively, despite relying on near-existing technology.
+The concept aims to prompt reflection on the relationship between humans, nature, and technology, and on how design shapes our experience of nature.